klmr/klmr.github.io/source/about/index.md

     <div class="row"><div class="eight columns">
     Hi. 👋 My name is Konrad.

-    I’m a senior research engineer and software developer at [PetaGene][].
+    I’m a senior research engineer at [PetaGene][].

     In my previous life I was a postdoctoral researcher in [Eric Miska’s group][eam] at the [University of Cambridge][] ([Gurdon Institute][]).
 My PhD was supervised by John Marioni at the [European Bioinformatics Institute][EBI] (<abbr>[EMBL][]</abbr>-<abbr>EBI</abbr>).

+    Here are some of the things I do:

     [PetaGene]: https://www.petagene.com/
     [eam]: http://ericmiskalab.org/